 The risk of rain for most islands in the Caribbean is January through April, but average temperatures are lower as well.

 Seawater is often cool for swimming in January and February, especially in the mornings.
 So those months are ideal for people who like land activities and excursions.

-Tourists who like water activities such as swimming, snorkeling and laying on beaches may want to go in March and April for warmer temperatures.
+Tourists who like water activities such as swimming, snorkeling and laying on beaches instead may want to go in March and April for warmer temperatures.

 Although May is even warmer than April, it also has a higher risk of rain for some destinations.
 For example, historical data shows that Grand Cayman averages two inches of rain in April but six inches in May, according to the National Meteorological Service of the Cayman Islands.

 Then the Caribbean hurricane season begins in June.

 The Caribbean is known for a rainy season that brings tropical storms and hurricanes.
 Some islands can get hit especially hard with rain and heavy winds.

 The season starts slowly in June, builds over early summer, and doesn't peak until September and October.
 The storm and hurricane threat is why the fewest number of people vacation in the Caribbean in October and especially September.

 During late spring, summer, and fall, tropical storms often form in the Atlantic, off the African continent, and move west toward the Caribbean.